jean-pierreBoth/graphembed/orkut.md

-# Orkut graph density analysis
+# Orkut embedded graph density analysis

 We examine the distances between neighbours in the ANN graph in the embedding space.